 This type of identification is easy, effective, safe, and can be integrated into documents easily, without additional work or cost.

-Digital signatures are a type of electronic signature that require a bit more in terms of signature software and pricing for both signing parties.
+Digital signatures are a type of electronic signature that requires a bit more in terms of signature software and pricing for both signing parties.
+The digital signature securely links a signer to a document in a recorded transaction in the form of a coded message.
+In order to offer the highest levels of security, digital signatures use a common, agreed format called Public Key Infrastructure (PKI).

 Additionally, as digital signatures are tied to the issuer of the public-private keys, their usage is limited.
 This is especially true when it comes to cross-border transactions where electronic signatures have broader applicability.